 The details of this process are above my head.
-What intrigues me is the real-world aspect of people owning and using a virtual currency.
+What intrigues me are the real-world aspects of people owning and using a virtual currency.

 First there’s the obvious good: with adoption of a virtual currency, global commerce is streamlined.
 When I lived in China, I had to maneuver American dollars from my Wells Fargo bank account into my hands and exchanged into Chinese yuan.
-With a technology like bitcoin, I don’t have to worry about how to get the money–it’s anywhere with Internet.
+With a technology like bitcoin, I don’t have to worry about how to get the money–it’s everywhere there’s internet.
 I don’t need to find a Wells Fargo branch.
 I don’t need to pay Western Union to wire me the money.
-I have my bitcoin, and assuming I could find a buyer locally in China, I’d sell it to them for Chinese yuan.
+I have my bitcoin, and assuming I can find a buyer locally in China, I can sell the bitcoin for Chinese yuan.

-First, bitcoin (and any virtual currency) makes it easier to buy things anonymously, and potentially, illegally.
+Bitcoin (and any virtual currency) makes it easier to buy things anonymously, and potentially, illegally.
 Want to buy marijuana or cocaine or meth?
-Do it with bitcoin on the Internet.
+Do it with bitcoin on the internet.
 Want to avoid paying taxes?
 Bitcoin is tougher to track, so not disclosing that large sale you made in bitcoin will be easier to get away with.

-These two examples point to one big issue: the inability of a government to track and collect and prevent and regulate commercial activity.
-This is huge.
-Bitcoin is to government what file-sharing was and is to the music industry.
+These two examples point to a larger issue: the inability of a government to track and regulate commercial activity.
+Bitcoin is to government what file-sharing is to the music industry.
 It cuts its legs out from underneath it.

 That’s why, in December, we saw China ban its people from buying bitcoin with their currency.
-The U.S. has actually been cordial with bitcoin and virtual currencies, but we yet await the IRS’s ruling on how it will designate bitcoin.
+The U.S. has actually been cordial with bitcoin and virtual currencies, but we await the IRS’s ruling on how it will designate bitcoin.
 Is it a currency like the dollar?
 Competing currencies in the U.S. are illegal.
 Or is it an investment like gold or stock?
-(I’ve never bought a pork sandwich with shares of Microsoft.)
+I’ve never bought a pork sandwich with shares of Microsoft.

 The truth is that there never has been anything like this.
-And I’m thinking that, like file-sharing, the powerful entity that is being challenged due to new technology will compromise its stance to survive.
-So just like we now have iTunes instead of CDs, we’ll see bitcoin as a common way to pay for services and goods and the IRS will have to come up with rules that make it at least fairly easy for bitcoin users–individuals and businesses–to comply with.
+And I’m assumingthat, like file-sharing, the powerful entity that is being challenged due to new technology will compromise its stance to survive.
+So just like we now have iTunes instead of CDs, we’ll see bitcoin as a common way to pay for services and goods, and the IRS will have to come up with rules that make it at least fairly easy for bitcoin users–individuals and businesses–to comply with.

 One such business was the bar I went to last night in Northeast Minneapolis that hosted a bitcoin open house.
-About 30 people were there to support the restaurant/pub in their technological-progressive endeavor.
+About 30 people were there to support the restaurant/pub in its technologically progressive endeavor.
 And I was lucky enough to snap a photo of the very first beer bought in Minnesota with bitcoin: